Burke and Wills expedition: Exploration Committee

-In 1857 the Philosophical Institute formed an Exploration Committee with the aim of investigating the practicability of fitting out an exploring expedition.
+In 1857 the Philosophical Institute formed an Exploration Committee with the aim of investigating the practicability of fitting out an expedition of the Australian interior.
 While interest in inland exploration was strong in the neighbouring colonies of New South Wales and South Australia, in Victoria enthusiasm was limited.
-Even the anonymous donation of £1,000 (later discovered to be from Ambrose Kyte) to the Fund Raising Committee of the Royal Society failed to generate much interest and it was 1860 before sufficient money was raised and the expedition was assembled.
+Even the anonymous donation of £1,000 (later discovered to be from Ambrose Kyte) to the Fund Raising Committee of the RSV failed to generate much interest and it wasn't until 1860 that sufficient money was raised and the expedition was assembled.

 The Exploration Committee called for offers of interest for a leader for the Victorian Exploring Expedition.
-Only two members of the committee, Ferdinand von Mueller and Wilhelm Blandowski, had any experience in exploration but due to factionalism both were consistently outvoted.
-Several people were considered for the post of leader and the Society held a range of meetings in early 1860.
+Only two members of the committee, Ferdinand von Mueller and Wilhelm Blandowski, had any experience in exploration.
+However, due to factionalism, both men were consistently outvoted.
+Several people were considered for the post of leader and the RSV held a range of meetings in early 1860.
 Robert O'Hara Burke was selected by committee ballot as the leader, and William John Wills was recommended as surveyor, navigator and third-in-command.
-Burke had no experience in exploration and it is strange that he was chosen to lead the expedition.
-Burke was an Irish-born ex-officer with the Austrian army, and later became police superintendent with virtually no skills in bushcraft.
-Wills was more adept than Burke at living in the wilderness, but it was Burke's leadership that was especially detrimental to the mission.
+Burke made for an unusual choice as he had no experience in exploration; he was an Irish-born ex-officer with the colonial forces, and later became police superintendent with virtually no skills in bushcraft.
+Wills was more adept than Burke at living in the wilderness, but it was Burke's leadership skills (or lack thereof) that were especially detrimental to the mission.

-Rather than take cattle to be slaughtered during the trip the Committee decided to experiment with dried meat.
-The weight required three extra wagons and was to slow the expedition down appreciably.
+Rather than take cattle to be slaughtered during the trip, the Exploration Committee decided to experiment with dried meat.
+The weight required three extra wagons and slowed the expedition down appreciably.

 Instructions from the Exploration Committee

-The Victorian Exploration Committee gave Burke written instructions.
-These included suggestions for the route to take but also gave Burke discretion depending on conditions and barriers he might encounter.
+The Exploration Committee gave Burke written instructions.
+These included suggestions for the expedition's route, but also gave Burke discretion depending on conditions and barriers he might encounter.
 The instructions were signed by the Honorary Secretary Dr John Macadam and in part advised: